YasinC2/AutoHotkey-Proxy-Manager/README.md

 AutoHotkey Proxy Manager is a lightweight Windows utility built with AutoHotkey to manage proxy settings via a graphical user interface (GUI).
 It allows users to load a list of proxy servers from a text file, select a proxy, enable it in Windows, disable the proxy, and check the current proxy status.
 The GUI can be opened using the `Ctrl + Alt + M` hotkey, making it convenient for quick proxy management.

 ## Features
-- Load proxy servers and ports from a `proxies.txt` file.
+- Load proxy servers and ports from a `proxies.txt` file, refreshed every time the GUI is opened.
 - Display proxies in a selectable list within a GUI.
 - Enable a selected proxy in Windows Internet Settings.
 - Disable the active proxy with a single click.